Ivory Coast: Education

 Among sub-Saharan African countries, Ivory Coast has one of the highest literacy rates.
-According to The World Factbook as of 2019, 89.9% of the population aged 15 and over can read and write.
+According to The World Factbook, in 2019, 89.9% of the population aged 15 and over could read and write.
 A large part of the adult population, in particular women, is illiterate.
 Many children between 6 and 10 years old are not enrolled in school.
 The majority of students in secondary education are male.
 At the end of secondary education, students can sit for the baccalauréat examination.
 Universities include Université Félix Houphouët-Boigny in Abidjan and the Université Alassane Ouattara in Bouaké.

 Science and technology

 According to the Ministry of Higher Education and Scientific Research, Ivory Coast devotes about 0.13% of GDP to GERD.
 Apart from low investment, other challenges include inadequate scientific equipment, the fragmentation of research organizations and a failure to exploit and protect research results.
-Ivory Coast was ranked 114st in the Global Innovation Index in 2021, down from 103rd in 2019.
+Ivory Coast was ranked 110th in the Global Innovation Index in 2025, down from 103rd in 2019.
 The share of the National Development Plan for 2012–2015 that is devoted to scientific research remains modest.
 Within the section on greater wealth creation and social equity (63.8% of the total budget for the Plan), just 1.2% is allocated to scientific research.
 Twenty-four national research programmes group public and private research and training institutions around a common research theme.
 These programmes correspond to eight priority sectors for 2012–2015, namely: health, raw materials, agriculture, culture, environment, governance, mining and energy; and technology.